Origins of the Samurai:

 Rise of Samurai Rule:

 The weak imperial line received a fatal blow to its power in 1156, when Emperor Toba died without a clear successor.
 His sons, Sutoku and Go-Shirakawa, fought for control in a civil war called the Hogen Rebellion.
 In the end, both would-be emperors lost; the imperial office lost all its remaining power.

 During this civil war, the Minamoto and Taira samurai clans rose to prominence.
-They fought one another in the Heiji Rebellion of 1160.
-After their victory, the Taira established the first samurai-led government, or shogunate, with the emperor as a figurehead.
+They fought one another in the Heiji Rebellion.
+After their victory, the Taira established the first samurai-led government.
 The defeated Minamoto were banished from the capital at Kyoto.

 In 1268, an external threat appeared.
 Kublai Khan, the Mongol ruler of Yuan China, demanded tribute from Japan.
 Kyoto refused.
 The Mongols invaded in 1274 with 600 ships, but a typhoon destroyed their armada.
 A second invasion fleet in 1281 met the same fate.

 Despite such incredible help from nature, the Mongol attacks cost the Kamakura dearly.
 Unable to offer land or riches to the samurai leaders who rallied to Japan's defense, the weakened shogun faced a challenge from Emperor Go-Daigo in 1318.
 The emperor was exiled in 1331, but returned and overthrew the Shogunate in 1333.